Launch deal: $99 lifetime for your first always-on AI system.

 The easiest useful business agent is not a public chatbot.
 It is a private operator that can see the same workspace you already use every day.

 For most small teams, that workspace is Google Workspace: Gmail, Calendar, Drive, Docs, Sheets, and Contacts.
-Once Hermes can read those surfaces, it can help you summarize client email, draft replies, find files, prepare meeting notes, and route work into Discord or Linear.
+Once Hermes can read those surfaces, it can help you summarize client email, draft replies, find files, prepare meeting notes, and route work into Discord.

 Course path